Italy: Tracking James Joyce in Trieste

-Joyce Museum: The Trieste Joyce Museum is located in the second floor of the Attilio Hortis Public Library, Piazza Hortis, 4, directly adjacent to the Italo Svevo Museum.
+Joyce Museum: The Trieste Joyce Museum is located on the second floor of the Attilio Hortis Public Library, Piazza Hortis, 4, directly adjacent to the Italo Svevo Museum.
 It is a five-minute walk from the city center.

 Hours: Monday-Friday, from 10 a.m. to 12 noon.
 Admission: free.

 The library can be reached by bus (numbers 8, 9, 10, 30).
-The web site offers background on all aspects of Joyce’s life in the city, including a virtual tour.
+The website offers background on all aspects of Joyce’s life in the city, including a virtual tour.